Application of Physics-Informed Neural Networks in Removing Telescope Beam Effects

 \subsection{EoR Signal and Error Model}

-The signal data from the Epoch of Reionization (EoR) is derived from $\tt{21cmFAST}$~\footnote{\url{https://github.com/21cmfast/21cmFAST}} simulations.
+The signal data from the EoR is derived from $\tt{21cmFAST}$~\footnote{\url{https://github.com/21cmfast/21cmFAST}} simulations.
 This simulation technique can generate three-dimensional cosmic evolution scenarios, including detailed representations of density, ionization fraction, peculiar velocity, and spin temperature fields.
-These integrated fields are further used to derive the brightness temperature distribution at a 21 cm wavelength~\citep{Mesinger:2010ne,Park:2018ljd,Murray:2020trn,Munoz:2021psm}.
+These integrated fields are further used to derive the brightness temperature distribution at a $21~\mathrm{cm}$ wavelength~\citep{Mesinger:2010ne,Park:2018ljd,Murray:2020trn,Munoz:2021psm}.
 The brightness temperature of HI is a key physical quantity that describes the intensity of its 21-cm hyperfine transition radiation.
 It is typically expressed as:

 where $T_s$ denotes the spin temperature characterizing the distribution of HI atoms in the ground state hyperfine levels, $T_{cmb}$ represents the temperature of the CMB, $\tau$ is the optical depth for absorption through the cloud at a given frequency.
 The $\tt{21cmFAST}$ ensures swift prediction of the 21-cm signal while maintaining simulation speed and efficiency, enabling efficient computation on a single processor~\citep{Mesinger:2010ne}.